Our relationship with Albemarle Barracks

 Outstanding relationships between home and school ensure that when a parent is away from home on operations or on exercise, children are nurtured and cared for by our staff.

-The camp Padre Nathan King is a wonderful friend and supporter of our school, and regularly calls in to visit, catching up with the children and staff, and to lead whole school assemblies.
+The camp Padre Tony Roach is a wonderful friend and supporter of our school, and regularly calls in to visit, catching up with the children and staff, and to lead whole school assemblies.

 We maintain regular contact with the Unit Welfare Officer and Lisa Robinson, Community Development Worker.
 As you can see, we have such fabulous support from all quarters, which in turn ensures our school continues to provide OUTSTANDING care, guidance and support for children, mums and dads too.
 It is a team effort.